David Phillips (chemist): Views on nuclear power

 Ahead of the 50th anniversary of the 1962 James Bond film Dr No, Phillips stated that the character of Dr No, with his personal nuclear reactor, helped to create a "remorselessly grim" reputation for atomic energy. and that the popularity of the movie created an enduringly negative image of nuclear power – as something dangerous that could be wielded by megalomaniacs with aspirations to world domination.
 Phillips claims that when nuclear power is discussed "it is not at all surprising that the public at home and abroad are sceptical" and concludes that "The Royal Society of Chemistry asserts that nuclear power has to be part of the future national energy mix, in which it plays a major role.
 Fossil fuels have to be eradicated for people to live in a healthy environment.
 Let's say yes to nuclear and no to Dr No's nonsense."

 Awards and honours

-Phillips was elected a Fellow of the Royal Society (FRS) in 2015.
+Phillips received the Porter Medal in 2010 and was elected a Fellow of the Royal Society (FRS) in 2015.